Merchandising ,AA

 Buyer, Fashion, Market Researcher, Merchandising, Retail Business, Retail Buyer, Retail Management, Retail Marketing, Visual Merchandiser, sales

 Do you marvel at the beauty of a well-designed boutique?
 You may be interested in mastering the art of merchandising.
-Learn the necessary functions to run an operation that develops, promotes and sells fashion products in this degree from ASU FIDM.
+In this ASU FIDM program, you'll learn the necessary functions to run an operation that develops, promotes and sells fashion products.

-The AA program in merchandising at Arizona State University is a distinctly professional, hands-on degree program that teaches students the fundamentals of fashion merchandising.
+The Associate of Arts program in merchandising is a distinctly professional, hands-on degree program that teaches students the fundamentals of fashion merchandising.

 Los Angeles location